KayleAI/Landing/README.md

 # KayleAI Landing Page

-> KayleAI is a free, open-source, artificial intelligence powered service that allows developers to protect children from unsafe messages online.
+> KayleAI is an artificial intelligence powered service that allows developers to protect children from unsafe messages online.

 This is the KayleAI Landing Page, built using Tailwind CSS (and Tailwind UI).